IanLewis42/GravStorm/readme.txt

 EXITING
 -------
-If the game is completed (i.e. one player loses all lives, or mission complete) press 'thust' to return to the menu.
+If the game is completed (i.e. one player loses all lives, or mission completed) press 'thust' to return to the menu.
 If you want to exit the level before completion, press 'escape' to go back to the menu.
 Press 'escape' to exit from the menu back to the command prompt.